Alison Nathan: District court service

-On March 31, 2011, President Barack Obama nominated Nathan to a seat on the U.S. District Court for the Southern District of New York to replace Judge Sidney H. Stein, who assumed senior status in 2010.
+On March 31, 2011, President Barack Obama nominated Nathan to a seat on the United States District Court for the Southern District of New York to replace Judge Sidney H. Stein, who assumed senior status in 2010.
 Obama made the appointment upon the recommendation of Senator Chuck Schumer.
-The U.S. Senate confirmed Nathan by a 48–44 vote on October 13, 2011.
+On June 8, 2011, a hearing on her nomination was held before the Senate Judiciary Committee.
+On July 14, 2011, her nomination was favorably reported by the committee in a 14–4 vote.
+The United States Senate confirmed her nomination by a 48–44 vote on October 13, 2011.
 She received her judicial commission four days later.
 Nathan is recorded as the second openly gay jurist on the federal bench, after Deborah Batts.
-Since her appointment in 2013, Nathan supported changes to the clerkship system under what has been known as the Law Clerk Hiring Plan.
-While on the federal bench, Nathan has been Adjunct Professor of Clinical Law at the New York University School of Law.
-Her service on the district court terminated on March 31, 2022 when she was elevated to the United States Court of Appeals for the Second Circuit.
+Since her appointment in 2013, Nathan has supported changes to the clerkship system under what has been known as the Law Clerk Hiring Plan.
+While on the federal bench, Nathan has been adjunct professor of Clinical Law at the New York University School of Law.
+Her service on the district court terminated on March 31, 2022, when she was elevated to the court of appeals.